Women and Underrepresented Creatives Need Support

 POWER OF STORY MEDIUMS

-Helping your storytellers channel their insights, using the features of their modern story mediums, to take us on transformative journeys...inspiring us to heal, reconnect, and find new joy in a more diverse human experience.
-Adding to a powerful line up of other change-making projects.
+Thriving storytellers channel their insights, using the features of their modern story mediums, to take us on transformative journeys.
+Their voices inspire us to heal, reconnect, and find new joy in a more diverse human experience.
+By supporting creatives with courses like Story Medium, you empower them to add their stories to a powerful line up of other change-making projects.

 SERIES